usertomlin/EnglishTextCompressor/README.md

 #### A brief performance introduction

-It works better than gz for short (length < 5000) English natural language texts.
+It works much better than gz in terms of compression ratio for short (length < 1000) English natural language texts.

 Suppose: